Nikolai Astrup (politician): Parliament

 Ahead of the 2009 election for parliament, Astrup was nominated as the Conservative Party's fourth candidate for Oslo, considered the last safe seat; he defeated Inge Lønning in the nomination.
 Astrup was elected Member of Parliament in 2009 and leader of the Conservative Party in Oslo in 2012 and has previously been leader of the Oslo Norwegian Young Conservatives.
+He was re-elected as leader of the Oslo Conservative Party in 2014 and 2016 before stepping down in 2018, when he was succeeded by Heidi Nordby Lunde.
+Kristin Vinje served as his deputy throughout the entirety of his term.

 Ahead of the election in 2013 Astrup was nominated as the second candidate for Oslo, behind the Minister of Defence, Ine Eriksen Søreide.
 Due to his relatively young age, he was considered a rising star in the party at the time.
-After the elections, Astrup was appointed as vice-chair of the Conservative Party Parliamentary Group, and he was re-appointed to this position after the 2017 election.
+After the elections, Astrup was appointed as deputy leader of the Conservative Party Parliamentary Group, and he was re-appointed to this position after the 2017 election.
+He held this position until his government appointment in January 2018.

 In parliament, Astrup sat on the Standing Committee on Energy and the Environment from 2009 to 2015, and from 2016 to 2017 he chaired the Standing Committee on Transport and Communication.
 After the election in 2017 he was appointed chair of the Standing Committee on Finance and is the Conservative's spokesperson on issues relating to these issues.
 For a number of years Astrup was also spokesperson on European affairs.

+Following the cabinet's defeat at the 2021 election, he was appointed spokesperson for energy and environmental policy.
+He became the party's financial spokesperson following the 2025 election.

+Party politics

+Following Erna Solberg's resignation as party leader following the 2025 parliamentary election, Astrup was considered one of the favourite candidates to succeed her.
+He officially announced his candidacy in October, stating that the party "needs to find back to itself".
+He withdrew his candidacy the next month and endorsed Ine Eriksen Søreide.
+Astrup also ruled himself out of the running for the deputy leadership, arguing that the leadership needed a broad regional reflection.